 Once you’re convinced of the enduring value of manual testing, the next step is learning to balance it with automated testing.
 At QASource, we’re happy to help you plan the right ratio—but this article will show you all the variables to consider and help define your reasons for automating testing.

 Though balancing the two is the recommended approach, there are undeniable benefits of automation when compared to manual testing.
 Learn more about how automation shines, and how manual testing can help make up for its shortfalls.

 Web Application Testing Checklist to Balance Manual and Automation Testing

-Automation is great at smoke and regression tests, and manual testers do a better job of anticipating user experience—where’s the dilemma?
+Automation is great at smoke tests and regression tests, and manual testers do a better job of anticipating user experience—where’s the dilemma?
 However, balancing the two is often not so straightforward.This post will help you figure out how to manage your automation and manual testing resources.

 Looking for more information on how to improve your manual testing process?